 - Daily Goal Setting Worksheet with Five Box Categories

 - Weekly Goal Setting Worksheet with Five Box Categories

 I’ve also combined all three in MS Word format in a free download for my subscribers.
 This will allow you to make changes and modify the category lists.
 The link has been added to our free download area.
 Not a subscriber?
 You can get these helpful free goal worksheets along with 30 others by subscribing here.

 Overall: The secret of these lists is simplicity and positivity.
-Just select a worksheet, setting, goal and time period and get started.
-With this goal setting template, you start the day with a goal in mind and end the day with a win, even if your project is still going or if you have had a setback.
-I really like this format.
+Just select a sheet, setting, purpose and time period and get started.
+With this goal setting template, you launch the day with a goal in mind and end the day with a win, even if your project is still going or if you have had a setback.
+I like this format.
 It has helped me do a 180 with my attitude on some days.
 Instead of being frustrated I can always end the day on a positive note.
 The great thing is, ending the day with a positive attitude makes it much easier to get to sleep.
 A total win-win.
-More happiness… more sleep!
+More happiness, more sleep!

 Question: What daily goals will you set?